Kempegowda Institute of Medical Sciences: Diploma

-These courses are recognised by Medical Council of India (M.C.I) and Government of India.
+These courses are recognised by National Medical Commission (N.M.C.) and Government of India.

 Campus

 The college has two campuses.
 The hospital and clinical departments are on the VV Puram campus while the pre-clinical and para-clinical departments are on the Banashankari campus.
 Transport between the campuses is provided.

 Facilities

 Hostels

 There are two hostels, one for each gender, on the Banashankari campus.

 Sports

 The college has a fully equipped health club with a 10 station multi-gym, two treadmills and steppers and a trained instructor.
 Indoor games like chess, carrom and table tennis are available.

 The college has three intracollegiate sports fests.
-They are the KPL (KIMS Premiere League)(cricket), KVL(KIMS VOLLEYBALL LEAGUE) and Dinamani Cup (football).
+They are the KPL (KIMS Premiere League) for cricket, KVL (KIMS Volleyball League) and Dinamani Cup (football).

 Cultural activities

 The college day, Atharva, allows the students to exhibit their talent in activities such as music, dance, mad ad, etc.

 The intercollegiate quiz competition, Uttunga, is conducted by the college.